-The Tampa, Clearwater, Boca Grande areas of Florida are some of the best areas in the world for tarpon fishing.
+The Boca Grande area of Florida is the best area in the world for tarpon fishing.
 Tarpon are one of the largest gamefish that roam the shallow flats.
 The fish (also known as the “silverking”) are one of the most powerful fish, pound for pound, in the world.

-We catch these mighty silverkings on tarpon fishing charters in several different areas along the West Coast.
-The large tarpon show up in the mouth of Tampa Bay in March.
-These fish move throughout Tampa Bay all summer long, leaving sometime in October.
+We catch these mighty silverkings on tarpon fishing charters in Boca Grande and several different areas along the West Coast.
 On our charters, we catch these fish several different ways.
 These techniques include sight fishing with artificial lures to live bait fishing with threadfins and blue crabs.

 For anglers trying to beat Florida’s hot summer days, our night tarpon fishing charters around local bridges is a great alternative while fighting your trophy silverking.

 During cooler months, juvenile tarpon can be caught in local rivers and residential canals.
 These fish range from 10 to 40 pounds.
 When using 8 to 10 pound test tackle these fish are real tackle busters.